 Is OpenVPN supported on EdgeRouter X?

 OpenVPN can be supported in EdgeOS, but it may require additional setup or external components.
 Some users implement OpenVPN on a separate device inside the network when EdgeRouter X’s native support is insufficient or impractical.
-Built in vpn edge comprehensive guide to built-in vpn features in Edge browser and how to use them safely
+Does vpn pro actually work my honest look at vpn pro performance and reliability for streaming privacy and speed 2026

 How do I set up IPsec/L2TP remote access on EdgeRouter X?